Multimedia Broadcast Multicast Service: Deployments

 In 2013, Verizon announced that it would launch eMBMS services in 2014, over its nationwide (United States) LTE networks.
 AT&T subsequently announced plans to use the 700 MHz Lower D and E Block licenses it acquired in 2011 from Qualcomm for an LTE Broadcast service.

 Several major operators worldwide have been lining-up to deploy and test the technology.
 The frontrunners being Verizon in the United States, Kt and Reliance in Asia, and recently EE and Vodafone in Europe.

 In January 2014, Korea’s Kt launched the first commercial LTE Broadcast service.
-The solution includes Kt’s internally developed eMBMS Bearer Service, and Samsung mobile devices fitted with the Expway Middleware as the eMBMS User Service.
+The solution includes Kt’s internally developed eMBMS Bearer Service, and Samsung mobile devices fitted with the ENENSYS Expway Middleware as the eMBMS User Service.

-In February 2014, Verizon demonstrated the potential of LTE Broadcast during Super Bowl XLVIII, using Samsung Galaxy Note 3s, fitted with Expway's eMBMS User Service.
+In February 2014, Verizon demonstrated the potential of LTE Broadcast during Super Bowl XLVIII, using Samsung Galaxy Note 3s, fitted with ENENSYS Expway's eMBMS User Service.

 In July 2014, Nokia demonstrated the use of LTE Broadcast to replace Traditional Digital TV.
 This use case remains controversial as some study are doubting about the capability of LTE Broadcast to address this use case efficiently in its current version.

 Also in July 2014, BBC Research & Development and EE demonstrated LTE Broadcast during the XX Commonwealth Games in Glasgow, Scotland using equipment from Huawei and Qualcomm.

 In August 2014, Ericsson and Polkomtel successfully tested LTE Broadcast technology by streaming the opening game of the 2014 World Volleyball Championship to hundreds of guests at Warsaw’s National Stadium in Poland on August 30.

 In June 2015, BBC Research & Development and EE demonstrated LTE Broadcast during the FA Cup final in the U.K.

 In September 2015, Verizon demonstrated eMBMS by broadcasting INDYCAR races.

 In October 2015, Verizon commercially launched their Go90 eMBMS service.
 Go90 offers both On-Demand and LiveTV, in both Unicast and Broadcast, and supports more than 10 different LTE Broadcast mobile devices.